Kevin Benson

-Kevin Benson is an American meteorologist.
+Kevin Benson (born 1959) is an American meteorologist.
 He is best known for his tenure with WPXI in Pittsburgh, Pennsylvania.
 He is a member of the National Weather Association and the American Meteorological Society, which has given him the AMS seal of approval.

 Benson was born in Brockway, Pennsylvania and graduated from Gannon University in Erie, Pennsylvania.

 He held early radio jobs in Erie and DuBois, Pennsylvania, subsequently becoming a weather forecaster on Erie's WJET-TV.
 He then became a weekend-afternoon DJ at Pittsburgh's WTAE-AM.
 He joined WPXI, Pittsburgh's NBC affiliate, in September 1987 as part-time weatherman.
 In June 1990, he became a WPXI co-anchor on the Pittsburgh television market's first Saturday morning news program.
 The experiment was a success and the format was expanded to include Sunday mornings.

 While working part-time at WPXI, Benson pursued a second career in beer sales.
 During the early 1980s, he worked for Stroh Brewery Company's Erie offices; he was a brand manager for Iron City Beer from 1984 to 1987; and from the late 1980s to the early 1990s, he helped rescue a struggling Anheuser-Busch wholesale distributor in Canonsburg, Pennsylvania.
 These jobs took him throughout every small town in Western Pennsylvania, allowing him to become intimately familiar with the geography of the region, a skill that aided him as a weatherman.